FindMySchool LogoFindMySchool

 Potter Street Academy is a non-selective primary school in the Essex local authority area.
 Admissions to Reception are coordinated through Essex local authority's main admissions process; families do not apply directly to the school.

 In the most recent admissions cycle, the school received 68 applications for 30 Reception places, representing an oversubscription rate of approximately 2.27 times.
 This demand reflects the school's improving reputation and location within a residential area of Harlow.
 Places are allocated by Essex's standard oversubscription criteria: first, looked-after and previously looked-after children; second, children with siblings already at the school; and third, by distance from the school gates.
-The last distance offered in the admission cycle was not published in available records, but families within a mile of Carters Mead would typically be well-positioned to secure a place.
+The furthest distance at which a place was offered in the admission cycle was not published in available records, but families within a mile of Carters Mead would typically be well-positioned to secure a place.

 For families moving to the area or considering Potter Street Academy for their child's primary education, it is essential to check current admissions procedures with Essex local authority.
 Contact the school directly for enquiries.